Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

 \subsection{Quantum tunneling and dissipation}

 Spontaneous emission from two-level atoms tunneling through a square potential and a double-well potential has been studied in the literature \cite{jap, bra}.
 In some cases, dissipation can enhance quantum tunneling effects due to increase of kinetic energy \cite{jap} or mixing of excited states with ground states caused by coupling with environment \cite{sasaki}.
 However it is known that dissipation generally suppresses quantum tunneling effects \cite{cl2}.
-Here we study a quantum tunnelling of the composite object through a $\delta$ potential barrier, $\hat{V}=V_1 \delta (\hat{x}_1)+V_2\delta (\hat{x}_2)=V_1 \delta (\hat{X}+\frac{m_2}{M}\hat{x})+V_2\delta (\hat{X}-\frac{m_1}{M}\hat{x})$ in a one-dimensional space, while its internal degrees of freedom radiates photons.
-We assume $m_1=m_2=1$, $V_1=V_2$.
+Here we study a quantum tunnelling of the composite object through a $\delta$ potential barrier, $V(x, X)=V_1 \delta (x_1)+V_2\delta (x_2)=V_1 \delta (X+\frac{m_2}{M}x)+V_2\delta (X-\frac{m_1}{M}x)$, while its dipole moment radiates photons.
+We assume $m_1=m_2=1$, $V_1=V_2$ and $q$ is equal to an elementary charge $e$.
 For simplicity, we introduce rescaling of the coordinate $X\rightarrow 2X=x_1+x_2$, while $x=x_1-x_2$.
-We start with the initial wave packet of the form $\Psi_0 (X, x)=f(X)\phi_{n} (\mathbf{x})$:
+The two constituent particles of the composite object move only in one dimension and the line joining them lies along the dimension perpendicular to the plane of the barrier oriented along the other two dimensions in three-dimensional space.
+We start with the initial wave packet of the form $\Psi_0 (X, x)=f(X)\phi_{n} (x)$ at $t=0$:

 where $P_0$ is the initial c.m. momentum, and $\sigma$ is the width of the initial wave packet with its center being $X_{\mathcal{O}}$.